Save money and help the Centre

 If you regularly come to more than one class a week this card will save you money, and by ensuring us a regular income help us too.

 With the Loyalty Card you can come to any daytime or evening class in the centre or its branches; and to all day or half day courses and retreats in the centre or its branches.
-For the day courses and retreats lunch is included but other meals and accommodation is not.
+Meals and accommodation on these courses and retreats however are not included on the Loyalty cards.
 Empowerments, Welsh Dharma Celebration and fund-raising events are not included.

 Waged £25 per month; Unwaged £15 per month